open-contracting/standard/docs/guidance/publish/change_history.md

 ### Award

-The procuring entity makes the decision to award the contract to Balfour Beatty and issues an award notice.
+The procuring entity makes the decision to award the contract to Balfour Beatty.
+They issue an award notice.

-The award notice is represented as a new OCDS release with the details of the award provided in the `award` section and using the 'award' tag.
-An entry is added to the `parties` array to provide information about the supplier and the full tender block is included as well with the `.status` field set to 'complete'.
-No changes are made to the existing planning, tender and tenderUpdate releases.
+The publisher creates a new OCDS release for the award.
+The record has the relevant information in the award section and uses the 'award' tag.

+The `parties` array has a new entry with the supplier's information.
+The complete `tender` section is repeated, with the `status` field set to 'complete'.
+Previous releases remain unchanged.

-The record for the contracting process has been updated to include the latest release, and the compiled and versioned releases have been updated accordingly.
-The compiled release has an award block and an entry for the supplier in the `parties` section.
-The status of the tender has been updated to 'complete'.
-The versioned release also reflects the change in the `tender.status` field.
+The publisher adds the new release to the record.
+They also update the compiled and versioned releases.
+The compiled release reflects the changes to the `awards`, `tender` and `parties` sections.
+The versioned release includes a new change for the `tender.status` field.

 ```eval_rst